svetar21/GenesysCloudDemoExtension/content/040-HowToBuildDemo/40-WebEvent.md

 ---

-### How to record a Predictive Engagement 'Web Event'

 To record a Web Event, we need to send a 'record' event with the desired event name and attributes.

 - Choose an element, for instance the 'Add to Cart' button of the website